drarunsingh/multimodal-trailer-metadata-analyzer/README.md

 ## Interview Positioning Statement
 “I build production-oriented ML systems that transform raw media into structured, trustworthy signals for discovery, ranking, and personalization.”

+## Failure Cases & Limitations

+- **Noisy or missing subtitles**
+  Whisper transcription errors can reduce text embedding quality, which impacts downstream predictions.

+- **Music-heavy or dialogue-light trailers**
+  When subtitles contain little semantic content, the model relies more heavily on video embeddings.

+- **Small dataset size**
+  With a limited number of labeled trailers, there is a risk of overfitting and optimistic evaluation scores.

+- **Threshold sensitivity in multi-label prediction**
+  Fixed probability thresholds may not generalize well across different genres or moods.

+---

+## Key Trade-Offs & Design Decisions

+- **Pre-trained embeddings vs end-to-end training**
+  Used VideoMAE and Sentence-BERT to enable faster iteration and stable performance on small datasets, at the cost of task-specific fine-tuning.

+- **Concatenation-based fusion vs attention-based fusion**
+  Simple concatenation was chosen as a strong, interpretable baseline with fewer failure modes before exploring more complex fusion strategies.

+- **Resolution normalization (360p)**
+  Normalizing video resolution improves inference stability and compute efficiency, but may discard fine-grained visual details.

+- **Model simplicity vs expressiveness**
+  A lightweight classifier improves interpretability and debuggability, while leaving room for future architectural upgrades.